 Local document (accessed through the file system) Remote document (accessed over the indexing port) Content receives a file path.
-Content receives a stream of data over the Content opens the file and reads the port. document data.
+Content receives a stream of data over the Content opens the file and reads the document data. port.
 Content saves the data locally.
 Content indexes the document.
 Content opens the local file and reads the document data.
 Content indexes the document.